Where to Eat in Alofi

 Cafes in Alofi

 Need a kickstart to your day?
 Perhaps a filling lunch to see your through until dinner?
-There a few excellent cafes open for both in the town of Alofi!
+There are a few excellent cafes open for both in the town of Alofi!

-Located in the centre of town opposite the Police Station, the Crazy Uga Cafe offers rustic dining with commanding views of a tranquil bay.
+The Crazy Uga Cafe offers rustic dining with commanding views of a tranquil bay.
 Dine on hearty cooked breakfasts or join them for lunch, which is a choice of salads, pasta, paninis and fish and chips.
 They also do Wednesday spitroast/burger nights starting from 6pm.

 Restaurants in Alofi